 Internal linking is an important part of the SEO.
 It tells Google which pages are relevant to each other, and helps “power up” pages by spreading the power or authority between pages.

-(Here’s an example internal link to get one-on-one coaching from me, so you can see how this works)
+(Here’s an example internal link to hire me as a consultant, so you can see how this works)

 In general, you want to create as many internal links as possible, presuming it doesn’t look like an absolute mess – remember to focus on what’s easier for the visitor.